alexenson/ec2-elb-for-beginners/README.md

-Now this user data is going to install the Apache web server and it's going to set a custom web page which tells us which availability zone the instance is in based on a variable that we set in the middle of the code here.
+Now this user data is going to install the Apache web server and it's going to set a custom web page which tells us which availability zone the instance is in based on a variable that we set in the middle of the code here. <br>
 AZ=`curl -H "X-aws-ec2-metadata-token: $TOKEN" http://169.254.169.254/latest/meta-data/placement/availability-zone`